-While this year’s arrival quickly wiped away the hopes of opening in late 2023—it has now been pushed to 2026—the West Harbor San Pedro developers have taken a tangible step forward.
-And that is with the completion of the development’s first building, dubbed Building 1A.
-It marked a hard-hat invitation for investors and guests to tour the new space, according to the Daily Breeze
+While this year’s arrival quickly wiped away the hopes of opening in late 2023—it has now been pushed to late 2025—the West Harbor San Pedro developers have taken tangible steps forward.
+That includes the completion of Building 1A and the developers pushing the opening date up from 2026 to late 2025—which means they want to expedite the next phase, according to the Los Angeles Times.

 What’s Building 1A at West Harbor San Pedro?